bark-simulator/bark/docs/source/about.md

 Autonomous agents, such as traffic participants, need to make decisions in uncertain environments having many agents, which might be cooperative or possibly adversarial.
 Research in decision making brought up many approaches from the fields of machine learning, game, and control theory.
-However, transferring approaches to real-world applications, such as self-driving cars introduces a number of challenges, that prevent such systems to safely enter the market.
+However, transferring approaches to real-world applications, such as self-driving cars introduces several challenges, that prevent such systems to safely enter the market.
 One of the remaining challenges is a quantification of the expected performance of behavior generation approaches under true environmental conditions, e.g. unknown behavior of other participants or uncertainty regarding the observations of the environment.
 This challenge is currently approached by driving endless amounts of kilometers in simulation-based and in recorded scenarios.
 However, such an approach impedes getting insights into the causes of performance differences of the evaluated approaches.